JiajunChern/JiajunChern/README.md

 ### 🌱 About Me

-- I'm a M.S. student at Hunan University, advised by Prof. [Zhiyong Li](http://csee.hnu.edu.cn/people/lizhiyong).
+- I'm a M.S. student majoring in artificial intelligence at Hunan University, advised by Prof. [Zhiyong Li](http://csee.hnu.edu.cn/people/lizhiyong).
 Before that, I received my B.S. degree at Guangdong University of Technology.
 - I'm looking for a job in software development.